Bionicle (film series)

 Bionicle is a series of direct-to-video animated science fantasy action films based on the Lego toyline of the same name.

 In total, four films have been released.
-The first three from Miramax serve as a trilogy, while Universal's Bionicle: The Legend Reborn is a stand-alone, originally intended to be the start of a new saga of films in the series, but following Bionicle's cancellation in 2010, the sequels were ultimately scrapped.
+The first three from Miramax serve as a trilogy, while Universal's Bionicle: The Legend Reborn is a stand-alone, originally intended to be the start of a new saga of films in the series, but following the discontinuation of the Bionicle brand in 2010, the sequels were ultimately scrapped.